How to run an ERG program

 7. Start recruiting group members

 Work together with ERG leads to encourage others to join.
 They can spread the word by sending out corporate emails, adding ERG information to onboarding materials and promoting events and programs in communication channels like newsletters or Slack.
+Encourage ERG leaders and their executive sponsors to promote ERG events and initiatives during company wide meetings or town halls.
 Information about your program and individual ERGs can be shared on the company’s intranet.